-2024-2025 Red Envelope Giving Campaign
+2025-2026 Red Envelope Giving Campaign

 Consider giving generously to support our learning community.

-Click here to donate online via PayPal
+Donate online via PayPal

 The Cascadia Parent Teacher Association (PTA) is a non-profit organization committed to supporting families, teachers and school leadership.

-On October 8th, 2024, our PTA will kick off its annual Red Envelope Giving Campaign!!!
+On October 7th, 2025, our PTA will kick off its annual Red Envelope Giving Campaign!!!

 What does my donation support?

-• 100% of the ILab program
+• 100% of the iLab program

 • 100% of the garden program

-• 100% of the performing arts program
+• 100% of the 5th grade performing arts program

 Frequently Asked Questions

-Why Do PTAs Fundraise at All?
+Why do PTAs fundraise at all?

 Many would agree that, ideally, PTAs shouldn’t be fundraising, that the state should fully fund public education.
-But the reality is Washington state chronically underfunds education and this has only gotten worse in recent years.
+But the reality is Washington state chronically underfunds education and this has only gotten worse in recent years with additional state and federal budget cuts.
 1) McCleary, a 2012 Washington State Supreme Court case meant to address historic underfunding of rural districts, has over-corrected things such that urban districts like Seattle are not getting their fair share of education dollars.
 Especially given the cost of living crisis in Seattle, it simply costs more for our teachers to live here and more for us to fund their salaries and we are not getting this funding from the state.
 2) Education funding as a % of overall state funding has decreased from approximately 50% to 42% in recent years.
 Put another way, the state is underfunding education by approximately $4 billion a year.
 3) To limit state funding on education the state arbitrarily caps the % of special education services it will fund to 10% of the student population.
 But in Seattle the special education population is more like 14% – and this “extra” 4% of students are morally, ethically and legally entitled to receive the special education services they need.
 This creates a big hole in SPS’s budget.

 When is the deadline?